NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Cannot be teched
     - Close and far hitboxes size increases so the attack has no gaps where the GFX are
     - Traps feet of the opponent on hit
+    - Hitboxes adjusted to not cross up Tsunade anymore
+    - Projectile hitboxes are on the second half only and can catch airborne and grounded people into foot trapped
+    - Around Tsunade is a large ground hitbox that causes an untechable sweep with a GFX to match
+    - Duration changed from 20 on the projectile to 10, and 2 on the ground hitbox
 - 6B
     - Stuns longer
     - Hitboxes slightly larger